madebysid/prisma2-client-binaries/README.md

 # Bug reproduction for Prisma Client

-The issue is that the Query Engine binary versions are pinned to the `prisma2` package rather than the `@prisma/sdk` package.
+The issue is that the CLI and the programmatic API do not behave similarly.
+A breaking change in the binary breaks all old programmatic API consumers instantly.
+This includes Studi & Nexus as of now.

 ---